table of contents

 Introduction

 The high nutrient density of breakfast cereals (especially whole grain or high in fiber) makes them an important source of key nutrients.
 Individuals consuming breakfast have shown better overall nutrition profiles, improvements in cognitive functioning, and might be less likely to be overweight.
-Breakfast is widely recommended as part of a healthy diet, with breakfast cereals being a popular breakfast choice especially for children, due to its variety and ease.
+Breakfast is widely recommended as part of a healthy diet, with breakfast cereals being a popular breakfast choice, especially for children, due to its variety and ease.
 However, most breakfast cereals also contribute to sugar intake.
-Higher sugar intake by children has been shown through meta-analysis to be associated with a higher risk of obesity (Te Morenga et al., 2012).
+Sugar analysis is increasingly important, as higher sugar intake by children has been shown through meta-analysis to be associated with a higher risk of obesity (Te Morenga et al., 2012).

 Overview